-- fNIRS hyperscanning in parent-child dyads (child age 5 years) using a collaborative versus independent puzzle-solving task (in addition to a free conversation or pre-school sheet completion task) to derive inter-brain and bio-behavioral synchrony within the parent-child dyad
+- fNIRS hyperscanning in parent-child dyads (child age 5 years) using a collaborative versus independent puzzle-solving task (in addition to a free conversation or pre-school sheet completion task) to derive inter-brain coherence and bio-behavioral synchrony within the parent-child dyad.

-- Self-report questionnaires and narrative measures (interviews) of attachment and caregiving in parents and children
+- Self-report questionnaires and narrative measures (adult attachment interview; story stems) of attachment and caregiving in parents and children.

 For the CARE study conducted in 2017-2018, N= 42 mother-child dyads participated in the fNIRS hyperscanning part including video-recordings of their interaction during puzzle-solving and a free conversation.
-Attachment (only in mothers) and caregiving was assessed via video ratings and self-report questionnaires.
-Mother-child interaction quality was further measured via video ratings.
+Attachment and caregiving was assessed via video ratings and self-report questionnaires.
+Mother-child interaction quality was further reated via video ratings.

-A first paper reporting the above results is currently in preparation for submission and publication.
+A first paper reporting the above results is currently under review.
 Some of the preliminary results (subject to change) can be found here (recent poster presentation).

 Starting from April 2018, the D-CARE study aims at recruiting a total of N= 60 father-child dyads.
-It is meant to extend the CARE study by adding (i) narrative attachment measures (interviews) in both parents and children and (ii) (f)MRI scanning in parents, as well as to for the first time look at attachment and caregiving using a multi-method social neuroscience approach in fathers.
+It is meant to extend the CARE study by adding (i) narrative attachment measures (adult attachment interview; story stem procedure) in both parents and children, and (ii) (f)MRI scanning in parents, as well as to for the first time look at attachment and caregiving using a multi-method social neuroscience approach in fathers.

 As an additional follow-up to CARE and D-CARE, the M-CARE study that just started in February 2019 will comprise the same elements as the D-CARE study in an anticipated N= 60 mother-child dyads.
 Not only will this additional study boost participant numbers – which is a crucial limitation factor in past attachment research -, but it will also make the D- and M-CARE data more directly comparable (which is not entirely possible with the CARE data).
 Furthermore, because a large number of participants of the M-CARE study have already been seen four years ago, a longitudinal relation to mother-child interaction assessed during infancy will be possible.
 Such approach also represents an important step towards better attachment data, as longitudinal studies are so far very sparse.